Intermediate (5th & 6th Grade) Program Description:

 At the end of 4th grade, inView scores are used for identification data for placement from elementary to intermediate level.
 The selection committee will meet in the spring to analyze the data for identifying students for the following school year.

-In addition, all students take Northwest Evaluation Association Tests (NWEA) three times during the school year (beginning, middle, and end of the year).
+In addition, all students take Northwest Evaluation Association Tests (NWEA) two times during the school year (beginning and end of the year).
 For identification, the end of the year NWEA scores are used.
 Fourth grade students who meet the end of the year benchmark of 95% or higher on NWEA for the end of the year may be identified as high ability or the potential to be high ability for 5th grade.
 At the end of 5th grade data from the end of the year NWEA will be revisited for appropriate placement in 6th grade.

 Finally, teachers complete a teacher observation form for each student meeting the criteria in the screening pool.
 The selection committee will meet in the spring to begin analyzing the data for identifying students for the following school year.